wdi-sf-fall/notes/week_04_production_ready_applications/day_01_sequelize/readme.md

 Here is an example of a command to generate a User model with a first_name, last_name and age along with a corresponding migration.

-`sqlize model:create --name User --attributes first_name:string,last_name:string,age:integer`
+`sqlize model:create --name User --attributes first_name:string, last_name:string, age:integer`

 This will generate the following migration